harshitmody72/ExpenseManager/README.md

 >[Task 4.3.docx](https://github.com/harshitmody72/ExpenseManager/blob/master/src/com/company/streamLiners/Task%204.3.docx)

-### SCREEN SHOTS
+### SCREENSHOTS
-* It is a menu driven program in which everything is asked from user from console.
+* It is a Menu-Driven program in which everything is asked from user from a Console.
-* Here are some of the screenshots about how it works.
+* Here are some screenshots about how it works.